 Judy Garland was born Frances Ethel Gumm in Grand Rapids, MN, on June 10, 1922.
 She almost wasn't born at all; her mother initially consulted doctors about the possibility of aborting Frances, her third child, but doctors talked her out of it.

 Mrs. Gumm, a frustrated vaudevillian, put young Frances onstage when she was only two-and-a-half years old, adding her to an act with her two sisters.
-The Gumms relocated to Lancaster, CA, when Frances was four years old; her mother wanted to get her children as close as possible to the film and entertainment center of Los Angeles.
+The Gumms relocated to Lancaster, CA, when Frances was four years old; Ethel wanted to get her children as close as possible to the film and entertainment center of Los Angeles.

 Her Parents Had An Unhappy Marriage Of Convenience

 Frances's father, Frank Gumm, was also a vaudevillian.
 He seemed to have married his wife more to cement their song-and-dance duo than out of love; Gumm was reportedly bisexual, and began making sexual advances to the teenage male ushers and students who frequented the movie theater the family owned.
-According to some sources, the rumors of Gumm's nontraditional habits were what ultimately drove the family to move to California.
+According to some sources, the rumors of Gumm's affinities were what ultimately drove the family to move to California.